Fibrocartilaginous Embolism (FCE) in Dogs

 What Causes FCE in Dogs?

-FCE happens when a small piece of fibrocartilage from a nearby intervertebral disk makes its way into the bloodstream.
+FCE in dogs happens when a small piece of fibrocartilage from a nearby intervertebral disk makes its way into the bloodstream.
 This fibrocartilage flows down the bloodstream until it lodges in a blood vessel that supplies the spinal cord.
 When the spinal cord does not have a constant blood supply, it cannot function, causing the symptoms of weakness or inability to use the limbs.

 How Can I Tell If My Pet Has FCE?